mirsava/mirart/backend/README.md

-# MirArt Backend API
+# ArtZyla Backend API

-Backend API for the MirArt marketplace built with Express.js and MySQL.
+Backend API for the ArtZyla marketplace built with Express.js and MySQL.

 ## Setup Instructions